wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    1. <strong>Authenticate network communications</strong> - Verify the identity of communications by using protocols that support authentication, such as Transport Layer Security (TLS) or IPsec.

    <a name="IncidentRecovery"></a>

 9. How do you anticipate, respond to, and recover from incidents?

    1. <strong>Identify key personnel and external resources</strong> - Identify internal and external personnel, resources, and legal obligations that would help the organization respond to an incident.

-   1. <strong>Develop incident management plans</strong> - Create plans to help you respond to, communicate during, and recover from an incident.
-For example, you can start an incident response plan with the most likely scenarios for workloads and organizations.
+   1. <strong>Develop incident management plans</strong> - Create "playbooks" to help  respond to, communicate during, and recover from an incident.
+For example, start an <u>incident response plan</u> with the most likely scenarios for workloads and organizations.
 Include how you would communicate and escalate both internally and externally.

    1. <strong>Prepare forensic capabilities</strong> - Identify and prepare forensic investigation capabilities that are suitable, including external specialists, tools, and automation.